 - Pull your shoulder blades down and back as you slowly lower the weight behind your head.
 Keep your elbows close to your head.

 - Pause when the weight is directly behind your head, then slowly bring the weight back to the starting position above your chest.

 - Exhale as you lift the weight and inhale as you lower it.
 Repeat for reps.

 The pullover exercise is also effective when performed with dumbbells.
 Using this variation may help you avoid possible shoulder injury.
 Also, it does not involve the heavier weight and more dangerous range of motion that comes from using a barbell.

 Planks are a powerful way to develop abs, oblique (side) muscles, and lumbar (lower back) musculature.
 Also, you can use planks for training or as part of a conditioning program.

 To hold a plank requires your shoulder, chest, and triceps.
-You push against the floor to hold your position.
+Next, you push against the floor to maintain your position.
 Any push activity that works the upper body also works the chest, shoulders, and triceps.
-These muscles perform all push activities for the upper body.
+Therefore, these muscles perform all push activities for the upper body.

 The Last Word on a 30-minute Workout that Builds a Massive Chest

 You can build a massive chest with just 30 minutes of your time.
 Our 30-minute chest workout will give you the information to start building muscle today!
 If any part of these sounds too good to be true, or if there is something we missed in this article, please let us know, and we’ll do what we can to help.
 We want everyone who wants it to have access to these exercises so they don’t miss out on their chance for success.
 What has been your experience with 30-minute workouts?